Pavan-1997/Python_DevOps_Q-A/README.md

 - Handle any sensetive information using Input variables, command line arguments or env vars.

-## Explain the difference between mutable and immutable objects.
+## Explain the difference between mutable and immutable objects?

 In Python, mutable objects can be altered after creation, while immutable objects cannot be changed once created.
 For instance: